Super-Protocol/docs/docs/developers/fundamentals/orders.md

 When the lease expires the suborder becomes **Done**.
 It means the order result is no longer available.

 Typically the storage suborder is created when the main order is almost completed to keep the result available for the customer.
 However, sometimes there is no order result to store.
 In this case, the storage suborder is not created.

+Users can create independent storage orders to keep files, for example, for [community offers](/developers/fundamentals/offers#community-offers).
+This functionality is only available in CLI using the [`files upload`](/developers/cli_commands/files/upload) command.
+Note that such orders do not appear in [**All orders**](https://marketplace.superprotocol.com/all-orders) in the Marketplace GUI.

 ### Cancelations